Campus Improvement Plan

 Review/ learn PRIDE Expectations

-Decrease in student behavior
+Decrease in student misbehavior

 Build positive relationships

-Enhance sense of belonging and student pride.
+Enhance sense of belonging and student pride

 Performance Objective 2 - SAFETY COMMITTEE